nonalcholic/nonalcholic/README.md

 # NONALCHOLIC

-A small and fun KAIST personality type test project
+A small and fun KAIST personality type test project.
 We know "Nonalcholic" is wrong.
 That is what we intended.

 ## Prerequisite